John Allen and Elisha Rumsey registered the name of Ann Arbor on May 25 at the Detroit Register of Deeds.

 Henry Tappan becomes the first President of University of Michigan.

 Kempf House constructed by Henry Dewitt Bennett.
+First Black student, Samual Codes Watson, enrolled at the University of Michigan.

 Detroit Observatory, 1398 E. Ann.
 Union African American Church built at 504 High St.